ManageMC/ManageMC/api/RUBY_CLIENT.md

 AUTHENTICATION_API = ManagemcApi::AuthenticationApi.new
 ```

-You can set the API server and base url by setting the `server_index` as follows (sorry; we think this is a weird interface):
+You can configure the base URL and auth token by setting the `server_index` and `access_token` properties as follows:

 ```ruby
 ManagemcApi.configure do |config|